its-theo/MultiRPC-installer/README.md

 Extract the file somewhere.

-Then open the console in the folder where you just extracted the archive, and run following command: `git clone https://github.com/evo0616lution/MultiRPC-installer.git`
+Then download this repository, extract it and place the content in the MultiRPC folder.

 When done, you run this command: `sudo bash install.sh`.